andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 Now you are able to execute Mousepad with `mousepad/mousepad` from the source folder, we are ready to smash a real bug.
 Obviously I wouldn't be so reckless to let a bug live just for beginners fix it and never push the fix, the bug I have in mind was fixed centuries ago (2014), actually it was one of my first contributed patches (when merge requests weren't a thing yet).
 With the magic of git, we can travel back to mousepad-0.3.0 (gtk2!) and smash that bug once again.
 Before we go back, clean the source folder with `make distclean`, now you are good to run `git checkout mousepad-0.3.0`.
 Git will complain that "you are in 'detached HEAD' state", you might know what that means, otherwise ignore it for now and remember to learn git later, because you know, having a detached head is not comfortable at all ;)

-> Note for time travellers trying to reproduce the steps here:
+> Note for time travelers trying to reproduce the steps here:
 >
 > Unless you are using Xfce 4.14 or older, you will need to execute `sed -i s/exo-csource/xdt-csource/g mousepad/Makefile.am`.
+>
-You also need to somehow have installed gtksourceview-2.0, for Arch Linux this is available in AUR as "gtksourceview2".
+> You also need to somehow have installed gtksourceview-2.0, for Arch Linux this is available in AUR as "gtksourceview2", for Debian/Ubuntu probably there is a PPA, if not you'll have to build it from source.

 Once again configure and build Mousepad (`./autogen.sh && make`) and fix the bug...
 Oh, but I haven't even told what is broken :) Allow me: execute Mousepad, type "hello world", save the file somewhere and close Mousepad.
 Now run Mousepad again and open that file, type some gibberish and choose File -> Revert, it will ask for confirmation, press "Revert" and it says it failed to revert even though it worked.
 Weird, isn't it?